-Our THFM Orientation Assembly in the Theatre welcomes students to the new term; introduces our new students to faculty and other students; provides information about the department, its various activities and those of its professors, TAFSA, and the UWSA; and delivers news about what's coming up.
+EACH FALL, we hold an Orientation Assembly in the Theatre to welcome students to the new term; introduce our new students to faculty and other students; provide information about the department, its various activities and those of its professors; and deliver news about what's coming up.

 ALL STUDENTS ARE ENCOURAGED AND WELCOME TO ATTEND!
+We hope you will come to our 2023 Orientation next September.